 Agencies were advised to follow their own organisations’ safeguarding protocols initially and they can always contact the EDT for out of hours concerns that need immediate attention.

 It was queried whether there is a system for logging CSE information to help build patterns and trends.
-There is no capacity for this facility at the moment however all ports of call for witnessing concerns around CSE is to ring 101,. as there is an active Police Officer on the team so that information would always be fed into the Monday morning meeting.
+There is no capacity for this facility at the moment however all ports of call for witnessing concerns around CSE is to ring 101, as there is an active Police Officer on the team so that information would always be fed into the Monday morning meeting.
 It was suggested that a trained volunteer could take on the role of gathering intelligence.

 Training is being delivered on 27th May 2015 – details attached to these minutes.
 The protocol and screening tool (attached to minutes) are available on the Halton Borough Council website under the Local Safeguarding Children Board.